 Each computer needs to have a video and a USB connection.

-can be connected to all types of computers, e.g., desktop (simple HDMI and USB connections), laptop with dock (not always needed), laptop without dock (may need adapter), Raspberry, etc.
+can be connected to all types of computers, e.g., desktops (simple HDMI and USB connections), laptops with a dock (not always needed), laptops without a dock (may need an adapter), Raspberry, etc.

 connects to a dedicated keyboard/mouse port